-This article explains how to complete the domain verification process, so that ChurchSuite's email service has permission to send emails on your church's behalf.
-Domain verification increases email security and deliverability, while also helping protect your domain reputation from 'spoofing'.
+This article explains how to complete a domain verification process so that ChurchSuite is able to send emails using your verified church/organisation domain, rather than using ChurchSuite's verified domain.
+Domain verification increases email security and deliverability while also helping protect your domain reputation from 'spoofing'.

-Until your church's domain name has been verified, all outbound emails sent from your ChurchSuite account will show as being sent 'From' yoursubdomainname+user-username.out.churchsuite.com, as "out.churchsuite.com" is a verified domain.
+Until your church's domain name has been verified all outbound emails sent from your ChurchSuite account will show as being sent 'From' subdomainname.out.churchsuite.com.

-Note that you can abort and reset the Integration at any time in order to request another email from Mandrill, if you need to.
-Be aware, however, that each Mandrill verification email causes all previously requested emails to expire, so you must send us the latest email that you receive.
-If you have more than one domain to verify, you can simply reset the integration at any time and repeat Stage 1 again - ChurchSuite tracks the progress of each domain's verification through each stage.
+Note that you can abort and Reset the Integration at any time in order to request another email from Mandrill if you need to.
+Be aware that each Mandrill verification email causes all previously requested emails to expire, so you must send us the latest email that you receive.

-This stage can be trickier as it requires a little technical 'know how' and access to the DNS settings in your domain host's user control panel.
-Essentially you are going to add two new text records (TXT) to your DNS settings.
-Navigate to the advanced DNS settings in the control panel for your domain host.
-Follow your host's instructions for adding the following two DNS records.
-Your domain host should provide support articles on how to add DNS text records; alternatively you may wish to reach out to their online support for help with this.
+This stage can be trickier as it requires a little technical 'know how' and access to the DNS settings for your domain - typically accessed through some sort of control panel or dashboard.
+Essentially you are going to add two new text records (TXT) to your DNS.
+Once logged in to your domain provider account, navigate to the advanced DNS settings.
+Follow your domain host's instructions for adding the following two DNS records.
+Your domain host will provide support articles on how to add DNS records; alternatively you may wish to reach out to their online support for help with this.

-DNS Text Record 1: Add a DKIM record to your domain name
+DNS Record #1: Add a DKIM record to your domain name

-A DKIM record authorises an email service to send out emails on behalf of your domain name, in this case, it authorises ChurchSuite to send out emails from email@example.com.
+A DKIM record authorises an email service to send out emails on behalf of your domain name, in this case, it authorises ChurchSuite to send out emails from your @yourdomainname.org.

-You will need to create a new TXT record for mandrill._domainkey.yourchurchdomain.com (where yourchurchdomain.org is your church's domain name).
-Note that some host providers will automatically append your church's domain name to the DNS record, and may simply require you to add in the prefix part, i.e. mandrill._domainkey.
-For example, kingschurch.org would be mandrill._domainkey.kingschurch.org
+You will need to create a new TXT record for mandrill._domainkey.yourchurchdomain.com (where yourdomainname.com is your organisation's domain name).
+Note that some host providers will automatically append your domain name to a DNS record, so you may simply need to add in the prefix part, i.e. mandrill._domainkey

-For your TXT record add the following TXT value (be sure to copy and paste the full value from the box below - it ends with a semicolon):
+For this TXT record add the following TXT 'value' (be sure to copy and paste the full value from the box below - it ends with a semicolon)...

 v=DKIM1; k=rsa; p=MIGfMA0GCSqGSIb3DQEBAQUAA4GNADCBiQKBgQCrLHiExVd55zd/IQ/J/mRwSRMAocV/hMB3jXwaHH36d9NaVynQFYV8NaWi69c1veUtRzGt7yAioXqLj7Z4TeEUoOLgrKsn8YnckGs9i3B3tVFB+Ch/4mPhXWiNfNdynHWBcPcbJ8kjEQ2U8y78dHZj1YeRXXVvWob2OaKynO8/lQIDAQAB;

-DNS Text Record 2: Add an SPF record to your domain name
+DNS Record #2: Add an SPF record to your domain name

 An SPF record is similar to a DKIM record in that it authorises emails to be sent out from your domain name by a third-party service.

-You will need to create (or edit an existing) a TXT record for yourchurchdomain.org (where yourchurchdomain.org is your church's domain name) with the following value (be sure to copy and paste the full value below):
+You will either create a new SPF record or edit an existing SPF record.
+Your DNS can only have one SPF record.
+The SPF record will need the following value (be sure to copy and paste the full value below):

 v=spf1 include:spf.mandrillapp.com ?all

-Note: Most domain hosts do not require a host name to be entered - the text value above is sufficient.
+Note: Most domain hosts do not require a host name to be entered for SPF - the text value above is sufficient.
 If an entry is required in the host name field, try entering just the @ symbol (which symbolises your root domain name), or enter your domain name in full.
-Do not enter mandrill._domainkey in the host name field for SPF.

-If you have an existing SPF record, with existing text for your domain name (perhaps with other 'include' statements), you need simply edit the existing record by adding include:spf.mandrillapp.com before the final all part - be careful not to overwrite any of the existing 'include' statements - just append include:spf.mandrillapp.com.
+If you have an existing SPF record, with an existing value, perhaps with other 'include' statements, you need simply edit the existing record and adding include:spf.mandrillapp.com before the final all statement - be careful not to overwrite any of the existing 'include' statements - just append include:spf.mandrillapp.com before the final all.

 Note that you can only have one SPF record in DNS.
+If your SPF entry isn't being recognised as valid, check that you don't have more than one SPF record!
 While you might have multiple DKIM records, you should only have one SPF record in your DNS.

-Once you have completed adding the two DNS records and saved all your changes, switch back to ChurchSuite and head back into the Mandrill integration again.
-It can sometimes take a few hours for DNS changes to propagate over the internet.
-However, if you've done everything correctly then the Mandrill Integration will show four green ticks and the progress bar will be 100% green.
-Click "Finish" to close and complete the Integration - you're all done, and your domain has been verified!
-Outbound emails sent through your ChurchSuite account will now showing correctly as originating from the email address within your verified domain (if a domain email address has been correctly associated with each User's profile).
+It can sometimes take a few hours for DNS changes to propagate.
+However, if you've done everything correctly then the Mandrill integration will show four green ticks and the progress bar will be 100% green.
+You can safely navigate away from the page - you're all done and your domain has been verified!